Raising awareness

 Forging a common culture & raising awareness

-Forging a common culture here in the territory and raising awareness: two axes that we feel are essential to this process.
-For our own better understanding first of all, then so that we can raise awareness in the local population and our visitors.
-This is one of ADEME’s recommendations in the fight against global warming: to change consumer habits, particularly by making them aware of more virtuous practices and behaviour.
-It is the goal that we have set ourselves by implementing an educational programme for the territory’s economic stakeholders, our visitors and the locals.
-You can find further details here.
+Forging a common culture here on the territory and raising awareness: two axes that we feel are essential to this approach.
+Firstly, to better understand ourselves, then to raise awareness among our residents and visitors.
+One of ADEME's recommendations in the fight against global warming is to change consumer habits, in particular by raising awareness of more virtuous practices and behaviors.
+This is the objective we've set ourselves with the implementation of an educational program aimed at the region's economic players, visitors and residents.
+Find out more here.

-Climate change is certainly present and we can see its effects every day.
-In order to adapt in the best possible way, the SAP (ski lift operator) has been working with consultants Ingelo, a subsidiary of the Compagnie des Alpes group, to scientifically model the impacts of climate change on the ski area.
-Taking into account the different IPCC climate scenarios, Météo France data, changes in snow cover and temperatures, this makes it possible to calculate the number of days with a natural snow depth of over 30 cm (taking melting into account) and the number of hours of cold weather that allow for the production of artificial snow.
-By combining these two parameters, we can calculate the number of days of operation possible per month and over the winter season, which are concrete elements for the planning of future developments in our resort.
+Climate change is here to stay, and we're seeing its effects on a daily basis.
+In order to adapt as effectively as possible, SAP has worked with Ingelo, a subsidiary of the Compagnie des Alpes group, to scientifically model the impact of climate change on the ski area.
+Taking into account the various IPCC climate scenarios, Météo France data, changes in snow cover and temperatures, we were able to deduce the number of days with a natural snow depth of over 30 cm (taking into account melting) and the number of hours of cold weather required to produce artificial snow.
+By combining these two parameters, we can deduce the number of days of operation per month and over the winter season, which will provide a solid basis for planning future developments in our ski area.

 Modéalisation prospective programme Impact

--A preserved ski area in a 4.5 scenario context: (IPCC intermediate scenario) thanks in particular to its altitude (70% of its slopes located at over 2000 m)
+-A preserved resort in the context of scenario 4.5 scenario (the IPCC's intermediate scenario), thanks in particular to its altitude (70% of its slopes are above 2,000 m)

--Natural snow cover that is still very good at the top of the area, with over 100 days of skiing guaranteed
+-A natural snow cover that is still very good at the top of the resort, with over 100 days of skiing guaranteed

--Lower altitude sectors are more vulnerable: depending on the scenario, the existing gondolas can act as lifts when it becomes more difficult to ski down
+-Lower-altitude sectors are more vulnerable: depending on the scenario, the gondolas already in place play a real elevator role when it becomes more difficult to get back on skis

--The production of artificial snow becomes essential to ensure the activity in certain areas of the resort
+-The production of artificial snow is becoming essential to secure activity on certain sections of the ski area.

 Bobsleigh, skeleton, sled